 Main Differences Between Zoom and Skype

-- Zoom offers interactive paid packages at low prices, whereas to use premium services from Skype, the amount varies from the requirement to requirement.
+- Zoom offers interactive paid packages at low prices, whereas to use premium services from Skype, the amount varies from requirement to requirement.

 - Zoom provides Online support, whereas Skype uses on-demand support.